minuukang/vue-rx-decorators/README.md

-import Component from 'vue-class-component' import { Observable } from 'rxjs' import { startWith, map, scan } from 'rxjs/operators' import { DOMStream, Subscription } from 'vue-rx-decorators'
+import Component from 'vue-class-component' import { Observable } from 'rxjs' import { startWith, map, scan } from 'rxjs/operators' import { DOMStream, Subscription, DOMStreamObservable } from 'vue-rx-decorators'

 @Component({
   name: 'app'
 })
 export default class App extends Vue {
   @DOMStream()
-  private counter$: Observable;
+  private counter$!: DOMStreamObservable<MouseEvent>;
   // use property to use type in your code
   // !doesnt use arrow function (() => {}) in this callback!
   @Subscription(function () {